-If you were arrested for DUI, then the arresting officer requested that you submit to a test of your breath, blood, or urine.
-If you are accused of refusing to submit to testing, then we have good news and bad news.
+If you were arrested for DUI, then the arresting officer requested that you submit to one of these types of chemical tests.
+If you are accused of refusing to submit to chemical testing, then we have good news and bad news.

 In addition to the increased administrative suspension for a second refusal, if you were previously accused of refusing to submit to a breath test, then a second refusal can be charged as a separate crime.

 In fact, a second refusal can be charged as a first-degree misdemeanor punishable by up to 12 months in jail and a $1,000 fine, under Florida Statute Section 316.1939, even if you are found “not guilty” of DUI at trial.